wehlutyk/thesis/content/3-gistr-4-results.md

 ![Parent and child arrays of operations.
 The canonical representation is further simplified by discarding the change in position encoded by word exchanges, and only keeping the information on whether a word is conserved or replaced.
-This procedure results in two arrays of word operations: a parent array made of conservations (C), replacements (R) and deletions (D), and a child array made of conservations, replacements and insertions (I).
+The procedure results in two arrays of word operations: a parent array made of conservations (C), replacements (R) and deletions (D), and a child array made of conservations, replacements and insertions (I).
 Conservations and replacements in the parent array, if not involved in exchanges, are linked to their corresponding operation in the child array, such that we can compute the distance between a block of insertions in the child and a block of deletions in the parent (except when exchanges separated the blocks).
 ](images/gistr/gistr-utterance-arrays.pdf){#fig:gistr-utterance-arrays}